Arrow

 It takes a graph (node-and-link), or no-coding development approach.

-Nodes, the most common resources constructing narrative/game-play and
+Nodes, the most common resources constructing narrative/game-play and logic,

 are mainly organized on a grid and connected using graph links,